microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Prompt Engineering

-There is minimal propmt engineering provided by the system for this capability. **Fabrications are likely.**
+There is minimal propmt engineering provided by the system for this capability. **Fabrications are highly likely.**

 ## System behavior: PREVIEW - Autonomous Agents

 ### Overview
-These capabilities (CSV Processing and Math Tutor) generate responses by using an LLM as a reasoning engine.
+These capabilities include tabular data processing and a math assistant which generate responses by using an LLM as a reasoning engine.
 The key strength lies in agent's ability to autonomously reason about tasks, decompose them into steps, and determine the appropriate tools and data sources to leverage, all without the need for predefined task definitions or rigid workflows.
 This approach allows for a dynamic and adaptive response generation process.

-These Agents are being released in preview mode as we continue to evaluate and mitigate the potential risks associated with autonomous reasoning, such as misuse of external tools, lack of transparency, biased outputs, privacy concerns, and remote code execution vulnerabilities.
+These agents are being **released in preview mode as we continue to evaluate and mitigate the potential risks associated with autonomous reasoning**, such as misuse of external tools, lack of transparency, biased outputs, privacy concerns, and remote code execution vulnerabilities.
 With future releases, we plan to work to enhance the safety and robustness of these autonomous reasoning capabilities.
 Specific information on our preview agents can be found in [Autonomous Agents](/docs/features/features.md#autonomous-reasoning-with-agents).

 **Usage of these features MUST BE carefully evaluated.**

-### Math Tutor
+### Math Assistant

 This capability leverages the LangChain technology to enable LLMs to assist with math questions.
-This is an experimental feature which is primarily intended for younger audiences.
-Care MUST BE taken with building a solution targetd to minors.
-Please see the section below that discusses [age appropriatness](#age-appropriatenessexposure-to-minors).
+This is an experimental feature which is primarily intended for younger audiences. **Care MUST BE taken with building a solution targeted to minors.
+Please see the section below that discusses [age appropriatness](#age-appropriatenessexposure-to-minors)**.

 This capability presents several potential real harms to students in particular which should be mitigated if used in an education setting.
 At a minimum, this system may have the following harms:
 1) Incorrect Answers - This capability may generate incorrect answers which may have follow-on impact on a student's grades.
 Establishing a system verification process would be critical for use in an education setting.